 As with each RUS, this has been developed with the full input of the rest of the rail industry including train and freight operators, as well as government and passenger representatives.
-I thank everyone for their contribution to date.
-This is a draft for consultation so we are now seeking feedback and comments to support and inform our further analysis.
-Comments are invited before a deadline of 14 July and we are working towards publication of the final strategy later this year.
+It underwent a 60-day public consultation.
+I would like to thank everyone for their contribution.

-lain Coucher
+lain Coucher Chief Executive

-Executive Summary
+Executive summary

-At present approximately 40% of the British rail network (measured in track miles) is electrified.
-These lines carry a little under half of the passenger train miles operated and around 5% of the freight train mileage.
-Several main lines, much of the cross country network, many key freight links and diversionary routes remain unelectrified.
+At present approximately 40 percent of the British rail network (measured in track miles) is electrified.
+Of this, two-thirds is equipped with overhead line electrification, whilst the remainder of the system is predominantly third rail electrification.
+These electrified lines carry a little under half of the passenger train miles operated and around five percent of the freight train mileage.
+Several main lines, much of the cross-country network and many key freight links and diversionary routes remain un-electrified.
 Consequently, a large number of passenger and freight services are operated by diesel hauled trains.
-In many cases diesel trains operate on the electrified network (a practice known as 'running under the wires') because their diverse range of origins and destinations involve running on unelectrified sections.
+In many cases diesel trains operate on the electrified network (a practice known as "running under the wires") because their diverse range of origins and destinations involves running on un-electrified sections.

-As a consequence, a significant proportion of passengers and the majority of freight are carried by diesel operation which is more costly and produces more pollution than its electric equivalent.
+As a consequence, a significant proportion of passengers and the majority of freight are carried by diesel operation which is more costly and produces more emissions than its electric equivalent.

-In the last two years, both the Department for Transport and Transport Scotland have published their long term visions for the rail network.
-Both governments wish to increase usage of the network, whist lowering its operating costs and minimising its environmental impact.
-The Welsh Assembly Government is committed to the same objectives under the Wales Transport Strategy.
-This Route Utilisation Strategy considers whether the expansion of the proportion of the UK railway operated under electric traction should be increased to help realise the visions.
+In the last two years, both the Department for Transport (DfT) and Transport Scotland have published their long-term visions for the rail network.
+Both governments wish to increase usage of the network, whilst lowering its operating costs and minimising its environmental impact.
+The Welsh Assembly Government (WAG) is committed to the same objectives under the Wales Transport Strategy.
+This Route Utilisation Strategy (RUS) considers whether the expansion of the proportion of the UK railway operated under electric traction should be increased to help realise the visions.

 Other than the Freight RUS, which was established in May 2007, the Network RUS is the only RUS which covers the entire network.
-Its network wide perspective - supported by a stakeholder group with network wide expertise enables the development of a consistent approach to issues which underpin the development of the network.
-It enables strategies to be developed by the rail industry, its funders, users and suppliers which are underpinned by a network wide perspective to planning.
-The outputs of the RUS will used in subsequent industry planning, including the geographical RUSs, thereby ensuring that the key issues are dealt with consistently throughout the RUS programme.
+Its network-wide perspective - supported by a stakeholder group with network-wide expertise - enables the development of a consistent approach to issues which underpin the development of the network.
+It enables strategies to be developed by the rail industry, its funders, users and suppliers which are underpinned by a network-wide perspective to planning.
+The outputs of the RUS will be used in subsequent industry planning, including the geographical RUSs, thereby ensuring that the key issues are dealt with consistently throughout the RUS programme.

-The Network RUS is overseen by a Stakeholder Management Group consisting of Network Rail, The Department for Transport, Transport Scotland, the Welsh Assembly Government, Transport for London, the Passenger Transport Executive (PTE) Group, the Association of Train Operating Companies (ATOC), freight operating companies, Passenger Focus, London TravelWatch, the RoSCos and the Rail Freight Group.
+The Network RUS is overseen by a Stakeholder Management Group consisting of Network Rail, DfT, Transport Scotland, the WAG, Transport for London, the Passenger Transport Executive Group (PTEG), the Association of Train Operating Companies (ATOC), freight operating companies, Passenger Focus, London TravelWatch, the RoSCos and the Rail Freight Group.
 The Office of Rail Regulation (ORR) attended Stakeholder Management Group meetings as observers.
-The Electrification Strategy was developed by a working group consisting of Network Rail, the Department for Transport, Transport Scotland, the Welsh Assembly Government, ATOC, DB Schenker, Transport for London, the PTE Group, the Rail Industry Association, RoSCos and the Rail Freight Group, again with the ORR as observers.
+The Electrification Strategy was developed by a working group consisting of Network Rail, DfT, Transport Scotland, WAG, ATOC, DB Schenker, Transport for London, PTEG, the Rail Industry Association, RoSCos and the Rail Freight Group, again with the ORR as observers.

 Despite the unique role of the Network RUS in the RUS programme, the process followed is consistent with that adopted throughout the RUS programme.
-It has involved an understanding of the current electrified network, consideration of the 'gaps' in current electrification, the drivers of change and the development of business cases for further electrification.
+It has involved an understanding of the current electrified network, consideration of the "gaps" in current electrification, the drivers of change and the development of business cases for further electrification.